olga0503/data607-project3/README.md

 - For each object returned, a single list was compiled for the entire job posting and then tokenized.
 - Common "stop words" were then removed along with the drop_l words.
 - Frequency distributions were then performed on the resulting list, the resulting list in bigrams form, and the resulting list in trigrams form.
-- The location, job title, link, processed list, and frequency distribution results (50 most common for single, bigram, trigram) were then saved in a dictionary for the following:
+- The location, job title, link, processed list, and frequency distribution results (50 most common for single, bigram, trigram) were then saved in the following files:
-  - Per job posting - labeled list_data_LOCATION_.csv
+  - Per job posting - links_data_LOCATION_.csv
   - Per location - links_summary_data.csv
   - Per entire study - links_global_summary_data.csv
+- Additionally, the "Desired Experience" section from each job posting was scraped and saved in the following files:
+  - Per location - links_exp_summary_data.csv
+  - Per entire study - links_exp_global_summary_data.csv

 #### Presentation
 - Data was collected from Indeed.com